mcu-tools/mcuboot/docs/design.md

    this location for easier recovery in case of a reset while performing the swap.

-4. Swap type: A single byte indicating the type of swap operation in progress.
+4. Swap info: A single byte which encodes the following informations:
+    - Swap type: Stored in bits 0-3.
+Indicating the type of swap operation in progress.
 When mcuboot resumes an interrupted swap, it uses this field to determine the type of operation to perform.
-This field contains one of the following
+This field contains one of the following values in the table below.
-   values:
+    - Image number: Stored in bits 4-7.
+It has always 0 value at single image boot.
+In case of multi image boot it indicates, which image was swapped when interrupt happened.
+The same scratch area is used during in case of all image swap operation.
+Therefore this field is used to determine which image the trailer belongs to if boot status is found on scratch area when the swap operation is resumed.

 | Name                      | Value |
 | ------------------------- | ----- |